NicoSaia/JexxaTemplate/README.md

 ### Set up the CI/CD Pipeline

 In order to continuously build and depoly your application, configure your CI/CD pipeline as described [here](README-CICD.md).

+### Cleanup Readme

+After successfully set up your new project, you should clean up the text of README as described [here](https://www.makeareadme.com)